forsbergsskola-se/gp21-22-0126-unity-game-mechanics-team-4-1/README.md

 # Diffrent mechanics and how/where they are implemented
 ## GrapplingHook
+Created 2 very simple AIs.
+In level 1 the AI will hook the player to the ground if the player comes to close to the AI.
+In level two the AI will use an invisible grapple to try and chase down the player when the player grapples away.
 ### Pull towards
 The first implementation of grapplinghook is the pull towards, in level 1.
 With this implementation leftclick sets a grapplingpoint.
 Once a point has been set you can press the right shift button to drag to that position, letting go of shift then lets the normal gravity take over again.
 ### Swing rope